-Please provide the following information in the form of a letter to assist in evaluation of your request.
+Please provide the following information to assist in evaluation of your request.
 If the application is approved, you will be asked to sign a tissue loan contract form that will accompany the loan.

-- Specifically, what material is requested (which specimens, which tissues)?
-Do you have a preference as to how the tissue is shipped (preserved in lysis buffer, ethanol, or on dry ice)?
+- Specifically, what material is requested (which specimens with ASNHC or ASK numbers, and which tissue types in order of preference)?
+Which preservation for shipment would you prefer (preserved in lysis buffer, ethanol, or on dry ice)?

 - What is the purpose of the research?